zrachlin/git-monday-cli/README.md

 In order to be able to see your column's ids, you need to enable developer mode.
 Check out [this video from Monday](https://monday.com/developers/v2#introduction-section-how-to-get-started-developer-mode) for how to do that.
 Once you've enabled developer mode, you should be able to click any column header and see its id like so:
 ![monday-column-id](images/monday_column_id.png)

-Once you've tracked down all that information your `.env` should look like this:
+Once you've tracked down all that information your `.env` file should look like this:

 ```
 MONDAY_TOKEN={Your Monday Token}